 Of all 3, budget optimization is by far the most important.
 But before you can even use this cheat, you have to first structure your campaigns properly.

-There are a nearly infinite number of ways you could structure an AdWords campaign.
+There are a nearly infinite number of ways you could structure a Google Ads campaign.
 You can structure campaigns for each of your core products or services, for each of your target locations, for top performing keywords versus test keywords, for exact match keywords versus phrase match keywords, and the list goes on and on.

 When we launched the ads for our client, we had 5 main campaigns organized by the different types of prospective clients we wanted to attract.
 Each prospective client had different keywords and we weren’t sure which was going to perform the best.
 By separating them into 5 campaigns, we had the ability to allocate our total budget across them differently.

 This brings us to budget optimization.
 We quickly determined that some of these campaigns were performing better than others so we allocated more of the total ad budget to the top performing campaigns (and reduced the budget for the poor performing campaigns).

 Over time we actually paused all but 1 of these 5 original campaigns.
 That dramatically improved the cost per conversion because we were focusing all of our budget on the top performing campaign.

 It sounds so simple, but this was a huge factor in the overall account performance.

 Now that you have the proper budget allocated across your campaigns, it’s time to look at your ad performance during different times of the day.
 This is called Schedule Optimization.

 Typically, when you launch a campaign that is driving phone calls you’re going to only show ads during normal office hours.
 That’s an easy “cheat” to avoid spending your budget during hours when no one is available to answer the calls.